-At the height of his days as a celebrity, Donald Trump made no effort to hide his relationship with Playboy Magazine, which went all the way to back to a 1990 cover story.
+At the height of his days as a celebrity, President Donald Trump made no effort to hide his relationship with Playboy Magazine, which went all the way to back to a 1990 cover story.
 Trump still has a framed copy on a wall in Trump Tower, as a tweet posted by Jerry Fallwell in June 2016.

-Recently, Trump’s appearances in soft-core, pornographic Playboy videos have surfaced.
+During the campaign, Trump’s appearances in soft-core, pornographic Playboy videos have surfaced.
 In June 2016, Playboy founder Hugh Hefner even praised Republicans for voting for Trump during the primaries, suggesting that it highlighted a “sexual revolution in the Republican Party.”